Thinking in terms of failure modes

 Failure mode 2: Instances

-You can replace failed instances with new instances using automated mechanisms like EC2 Auto Scaling groups.
-Instance auto recovery can restart instances that fail due to server failures provided there is sufficient spare capacity available on the remaining servers.
+You can replace failed instances with new instances using automated mechanisms like Amazon EC2 Auto Scaling groups.
+Instance auto recovery can restart instances that fail due to server failures provided there is sufficient spare capacity available on the remaining servers and the service link is still connected.

 Failure mode 3: Compute